Lipedema IQ

 • It delays the actual diagnosis and appropriate care by years

-A 2022 study found that women with lipedema waited an average of 11 years from the onset of symptoms to receive a correct diagnosis.
+A 2022 study found that women with lipedema waited an average of 11 years from the onset of symptoms to receive a correct diagnosis (Journal of Vascular Surgery, 2021).
 For many, a history of being told to simply "lose weight" was part of what delayed that diagnosis.

 Weight loss surgery and lipedema